 - 3. Preparing the seminar report - 4.
-Delivering the seminar
+Delivering the seminar pdfMachine A pdf writer that produces quality PDF files with ease!

 The oral examination shall be conducted by a committee of teachers internally which shall include the concerned guide also and shall award the oral marks (in the seventh term / at the end of seventh term).